k-atwhite/backyard-burbs/README.md

 There are so many ways to improve this site.
 Some major priorities include:

 1. A bespoke splash screen!
-2. More robust search Criteria, including: size of bird, color of bird, exact location.
+2. More robust search criteria, including: size of bird, color of bird, exact location.
 3. More details for each bird - will need a third API for this.
 4. Bird songs attached to each Bird Detail page.
 5. An ability for users to upload their own photo.